rkapl123/DBAddin/docs/README.md

 *   `maxNumberMassChange`: Threshold of Number of changes in CUDFlag DBMappers to issue a warning.
 *   `connIDPrefixDBtype`: legacy DBSheet definitions have a Prefix in `connID` before the database that needs to be removed, this is the String to remove ...
 *   `DBSheetAutoname`: When inserting DBSheet Definitions, automatically name Worksheet to the table name, if this is set.
-*   `disableSettingsDisplay`: put the settings that should not be available for viewing/editing to the user here (addin: DBAddin.xll.config, central: DBAddinCentral.config and user: DBaddinUser.config).
+*   `disableSettingsDisplay`: enter a name here for settings that should not be available for viewing/editing to the user (`addin`: DBAddin.xll.config, `central`: DBAddinCentral.config, `user`: DBaddinUser.config).
 *   `ConfigSelect`**Postfix**: Use this template instead of standard config (currently `SELECT TOP 10000 * FROM <Table>`) when inserting cell configurations.
 The respective Table is being replaced into `!Table!`.
 Add **Postfix** to make different choices, the preferred choice is given in next setting.
 *   `ConfigSelectPreference`: select the preferred choice if ConfigSelect here by setting **Postfix** as value.
 If `ConfigSelect`**Postfix** is not found in the choices, the plain `ConfigSelect` is taken.
 If that is also not found, no template is used and the standard config is taken.
 *   `updatesMajorVersion`: Usually the versions are numbered 1.0.0.x, in case this is different, the Major Version can be overridden here.